PinNaCode/magiskboot_build/README.md

 You may also run into issues if you don't have `rust-src` (STD library sources) installed, just install it like in the [Requirements](#requirements) section or simply follow the hint cargo gives you.

+#### Is this thing using the latest Magisk source?

+This project is very similiar to [android-tools][android-tools] which just maintains a set of patches on top of a specific upstream Magisk commit and require manual adaption for compiling with newer version source.

+Although I may update the version once in a while, [Pull requests](../../pulls) are welcome.

 #### I want static builds!

 ~~for static version please use the [static](../../tree/static) branch~~